Gunnison Valley Health performs a vascular ultrasound to examine the blood

 in nearly any part of the body.
 Vascular ultrasound is a noninvasive procedure

 which means that needles, dyes, radiation or anesthesia are not required.

 During a vascular ultrasound, sound waves measure the amount of blood flow

-system and help identify blockages in the arteries and veins and detect
+in your blood vessels to help identify blockages in the arteries and veins

 - Help monitor the blood flow to organs and tissues throughout the body.

-- Locate and identify blockages and abnormalities to help plan for effective
+- Locate and identify blockages and abnormalities for effective treatment.

-- Detect blood clots (deep venous thrombosis (DVT) in the major veins of
+- Detect blood clots, such as deep venous thrombosis (DVT), in the major

 - Evaluate the success of procedures that bypass blood vessels.